FannyPouyet/mAOD/README.md

 done

-# Merge all these data to have a final table with PI for each population and all autosomes.
+# Merge data  for each population and all autosomes.

 for chrom in {1..22};do
  for pop in YRI LWK GBR IBS BEB CLM KHV JPT PJL PEL; do